-Considerable effort continues at all of our Component Products Segment's locations to manage COVID-19 conditions including enhanced health and safety protocols and cleaning and disinfecting efforts.
-Throughout the course of the COVID-19 pandemic, our Component Products Segment has focused its efforts on maintaining efficient operations while closely managing its expenses.
-The advance of the COVID-19 pandemic and the global efforts to mitigate its spread are expected to continue to challenge workers, businesses and governments during 2021.
-The success and timing of mitigating actions depends in part on continued deployment of effective tools to fight COVID-19, including effective treatments and vaccine distribution before economies are likely to return to normal.
-In this regard, as part of our health and safety protocols, our Component Products Segment is encouraging its employees to receive a COVID-19 vaccine and has offered paid time off to hourly employees to facilitate participation.
+Our Component Products Segment's expectations for its operations and the markets it serves are based on a number of factors outside its control, including the ongoing economic effects of the COVID-19 pandemic.
+As noted above, there are global and domestic supply chain challenges and any future impacts of COVID-19 on our Component Products Segment's operations will depend on, among other things, any future disruption in its operations or its suppliers' operations, demand for its products and the timing and effectiveness of the global measures deployed to fight COVID-19, all of which remain uncertain and cannot be predicted.
+The success and timing of these mitigating actions depends in part on continued deployment of effective tools to fight COVID-19, including effective treatments and vaccine distribution.
+In this regard, our Component Products Segment encouraged its employees to receive a COVID-19 vaccine and offered paid time off to hourly employees to facilitate participation.